skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 The output produced by ``accelerator=list`` looks something like this::

-  Accelerators: microsphere: 6695; rom: 794013; misses: 19/9
+  Accelerators: microsphere: 6695; rom: 794013; misses: 19/9; dec-a: 800708/0/224

+This means that:

-This means that the ``microsphere`` and ``rom`` tape-sampling loops were detected, and were entered 6695 times and 794013 times respectively.
-In addition, 19 instances of 'INC B' outside a tape-sampling loop were executed, and the corresponding figure for 'DEC B' is 9.
+* the ``microsphere`` and ``rom`` tape-sampling loops were detected, and were entered 6695 times and 794013 times respectively
+* 19 instances of 'INC B' outside a recognised tape-sampling loop were executed, and the corresponding figure for 'DEC B' is 9
+* 800708 'DEC A: JR NZ,$-1' delay loops were entered, no 'DEC A: JP NZ,$-1' delay loops were entered, and 224 instances of 'DEC A' outside such delay loops were executed

 Specifying by name the types of tape-sampling loop used by a game's custom loader may reduce the loading time.
 The names of the available tape-sampling